-- The Mortgage & Car loan uptake was initially low as staff were making arrangements to clear financial commitments so as to be able to access the Mortgage & Car loans. - The scheme is a cash backed, with resources from Kenya Institute of Curriculum Development budgetary process.
+• The Mortgage & Car loan uptake was low as staff were making arrangements to clear financial commitments so as to be able to access the Mortgage & Car loans.
+Most staff would prefer advances to purchase plots and construct houses rather than purchase ready to occupy houses.